Understanding Public Service Announcements

-- Keep America Beautiful: An ad so famous, it was parodied in the smash hit film Wayne's World 2.
-You know it, even if you weren't actually around for the original airing.
-In this TV and print campaign, the focus is on a Native American in the wilderness, and the damage he sees being done to nature from littering and pollution.
+- Keep America Beautiful: A PSA so famous, it was parodied in the smash hit film "Wayne's World 2."
+You probably recognize it, even if you weren't actually around for the original airing.
+In this TV and print campaign, the focus is on a Native American in the wilderness, and the damage to nature he sees unleashed from litter and pollution.
 The iconic "crying Indian" was born from this campaign.

 - Brain on Drugs: Heroin's effect is catastrophic, and this PSA aimed to show that in the most shocking way.
 An egg is pounded by a cast iron skillet.
 That's your brain on drugs.
 The rest of the kitchen gets destroyed to show not only what happens to you, but how your family gets affected.
 Memorable, indeed.